andrei-shershan/kinodev.Docs/README.md

 ### PR and branch policies

+> [!NOTE]
+> I know that for now commit history looks terrible :smile:
+>
+> In real life business project I would use proper commit messages, incuding ticket number and code changes description

 Direct commits to the `main` branch are disallowed by **branch policy**, all changes must be merged via **pull requests**.

 Builds are run via **GitHub Actions** before any pull request is merged.